yzhou463/High-Performance-Computing/Proj2/README.md

 # Instruction
-This assignment requires you to develop a parallel back-tracking algorithm to the classic n-queens problem.
+This project aims to develop a parallel back-tracking algorithm to the classic n-queens problem.
 Consider a n X n chessboard on which n queens are to be placed.
-Let (i; j) and (k; l) denote the respective positions of two queens.
+Let (i, j) and (k, l) denote the respective positions of two queens.
 The queens are said to threaten each other if i = k, or j = l, or